-Republican Voters Embrace Trump-Style Candidates
+Republican voters embrace Trump-style candidates

 Primaries were also held Tuesday in North Dakota, Maine and Nevada, with the latter two featuring Democratic contests where long-serving women faced off against male opponents.
 Democratic women have fared well in many congressional primaries this year, but the Maine and Nevada races marked the starting line for a long season of more difficult primaries for female candidates for governor.

-In Nevada, Steve Sisolak, a Clark County commissioner, easily defeated his fellow commissioner Chris Giunchigliani in a race that evolved into a proxy battle between former Sen. Harry Reid and Hillary Clinton.
+In Nevada, Democrats were closely watching a contentious primary between a pair of Las Vegas-area officials, Steve Sisolak and Chris Giunchigliani, which evolved into a proxy battle between former Sen. Harry Reid and Hillary Clinton.

-Sisolak entered the race with the blessing of Reid, the former Senate majority leader who remains the de facto head of the Nevada Democratic Party, and he raised significantly more money than the progressive Giunchigliani.
-She won an infusion of money from outside groups, most notably Emily’s List, the group that backs Democratic women who support abortion rights, and a late endorsement from Clinton.
-But it was not enough to threaten Sisolak
+Sisolak entered the race first with the blessing of Reid, the former Senate majority leader who remains the de facto head of the Nevada Democratic Party, and he raised significantly more money than the progressive Giunchigliani.
+But she pulled into contention thanks in part to an infusion of money from outside groups, most notably Emily’s List, the group that backs Democratic women who support abortion rights, and she won a late endorsement from Hillary Clinton.

 In Maine, where Democrats and Republicans were selecting their nominees for governor, a new system of voting promised to provide an atmosphere of uncertainty that could last for several days.
 Voters in the state were ranking primary candidates in order of preference, and using second- and third-place preferences to settle races in which no first-choice candidate achieves majority support.
 There is a crowded field of governor’s candidates in both parties and it is unlikely anyone will win based on the first round of preferences.